agill17/rds-operator/README.md

 ### What really happens **WHEN** cr's are created for DBCluster
 ---
-- DBCluster CR; ( credentials from secrets or directly are passed in here but are optional )
 1. Validates required input
 2. Attempts to create a new secret

     - Secret __does not get created__
         -  **WHEN** spec.credentialsFrom __is defined__
         grab usernameKey, passwordKey and secretName and store into cr.status ( just the keys )
     - Secret __gets created__
       - **WHEN** spec.credentialsFrom __is NOT defined__ and spec is of type createClusterSpec ( not createClusterFromSnapshot )
         - If spec.createClusterSpec.MasterUsername && cr.spec.createClusterSpec.MasterUserPassword __is defined__, secret gets created, finally the secretName, userKey and passKey gets stored in CR status ( just the keys )
           ```
           secretName: cr.Name-secret
           data:
             DB_USER: spec.createClusterSpec.MasterUsername
             DB_PASS: cr.spec.createClusterSpec.MasterUserPassword
           ```
         - If spec.createClusterSpec.MasterUsername && cr.spec.createClusterSpec.MasterUserPassword __is NOT defined__, secret gets created, finally the secretName, userKey and passKey gets stored in CR status ( just the keys )
           ```
           secretName: cr.Name-secret
           data:
             DB_USER: admin
             DB_PASS: password
           ```

 3. Updates fields in CRs
 4. Checks if rds is already created ( using status fields of CR )
 5. If not, checks for existence and creates the rds cluster object in AWS
 6. Waits until cluster is available
 7. Once available, update CR status ( created: true )
 9. Create a external svc and point to cluster endpoint

 - DBInstance CR;
   1. Validates required input